Mortgage Rates Defy Wall Street Experts

 Discount points are a one-time closing cost which give access to lower, “discounted” rates.
 Discount points are typically tax-deductible for purchases and refinances, and can be waived by the borrower, optionally.

 At 3.57%, conventional 30-year mortgages loans are their lowest point in three years; and, 15-year fixed-rate mortgage rates and mortgage rates for 5-year ARMs are similarly low.

 Freddie Mac reports the average 15-year fixed rate mortgage at 2.81% and the 5-year ARM at 2.78 percent.
 Both loans require an accompanying average of 0.5 discount points.

-Your rate may vary, based on whether you're a "prime borrower"; and whether you're using conventional financing, or choosing from between an FHA loan or¬†a VA loan.Click to see today's rates (Jul 26th, 2016)
+Your rate may vary, based on whether you’re a “prime borrower”; and whether you’re using conventional financing, or choosing from between an FHA loan or a VA loan.Verify your new rate (Oct 30th, 2020)

 Mortgage rates aren’t one-size-fits-all.
 The rate you’re quoted by a lender will depend on a host of factors, including your credit score, your loan-to-value (LTV), and your loan type.

 Conventional loans, for example, tend to carry the highest mortgage rates of all government-backed loan types, followed by FHA loans, then VA and USDA loans.

 FHA mortgage rates are currently close to 12.5 basis points (0.125%) lower than rates for a comparable conventional loan; and, VA loans and USDA loans are currently close to 30 basis points (0.30%) lower.